Indonesia: Flores + Komodo + Bali - July 2011

 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-I take you back to the east of Flores, Indonesia, for a special "nudibranch" sequence.
-In the bay of Maumerethese little sea slugs abound.
-I've discovered species I've never encountered before!
+I take you back to the east of Flores, in Indonesia, for a special sequence "nudibranchs".
+In the bay of MaumereThese small sea slugs abound.
+I discovered there species that I had never met before!

 The classics

-For starters, a small series of relatively common nudibranchs in the Asia Pacific area.
-I do not know them all by their small scientific name (I would have to take the time to look in the books of identification), but I have great pleasure to draw the portrait under water.
+To start, a small series of nudibranchs relatively common in the Asia-Pacific area.
+I don't know all of them by their scientific name (I should take the time to look for them in the identification books), but I really enjoy shooting them underwater.

 Here is a first bouquet, colorful, bristly or pustular, depending on the species.